Two-timescale Extragradient for Finding Local Minimax Points: Preliminaries

 \subsection{Dynamical systems}

 This paper analyzes (two-timescale) GDA and EG methods through dynamical systems, in both continuous-time and discrete-time.
-Our main purpose is to determine whether an equilibrium point $\vecz^*$ is asymptotically stable, which means that a trajectory starting at a point that is sufficiently close to $\vecz^*$ will remain close enough, and eventually converge to $\vecz^*$.
-We adopt the following widely used criteria, which we refer to as \emph{strict linear stability}, for identifying whether an equilibrium is asymptotically stable; see, {\it e.g.,} \citep[Theorem 4.7]{Khal02} and \citep[Theorem 4.8]{galor2007discrete}.
+In particular, we determine whether an equilibrium point $\vz^*$ is \emph{asymptotically stable}, which means that a trajectory starting at a point that is sufficiently close to $\vz^*$ will remain close enough and eventually converge to $\vz^*$.
+We adopt the following widely used criteria, which we refer to as \emph{strict linear stability}, as a sufficient condition for an equilibrium to be asymptotically stable; see, {\it e.g.,} \citep[Theorem 4.7]{Khal02} and \citep[Theorem 4.8]{galor2007discrete}.